Non-Separable Halo Bias from High-Redshift Galaxy Clustering: Summary and Conclusion

 \begin{itemize} \item \textbf{Scale dependence:} The separability function $s$ deviates from unity on quasi-linear scales ($\sim 1$--$5 \, \mathrm{Mpc}$), indicating a breakdown of bias separability at these scales.
 At larger separations, $s$ approaches unity, where halo bias is seperable.

-\item \textbf {Enhancement vs suppression:} Across all redshifts, the separability function \(s\) typically exceeds unity on quasi-linear scales, indicating an enhanced clustering of haloes of different masses.
-Notably, a suppression of \(s\) is observed at \(z \sim 0\) near \(1\,\mathrm{Mpc}\).
+\item \textbf {Enhancement vs suppression:} Across all redshifts, the separability function \(s\) typically lies below unity on quasi-linear scales, indicating a reduced clustering of haloes of different masses.
+Notably, a small enhancement of \(s\) is observed at \(z \sim 0\) near \(1\,\mathrm{Mpc}\).

 \item \textbf{Redshift dependence:} At $z \sim 0$, $s$ differs from unity by at most $\sim 10\%$, which increases to $\sim 20\%$ at $z \sim 1$.
-At $z \sim 3$, $s$ reaches a value as high as 2, indicating a strong break-down of the seperability assumption at high redshifts and leading to the enhancement of halo cross-correlations by the same factor.
+At $z \sim 3$, $s$ reaches a value as low as $0.5$, indicating a strong breakdown of the separability assumption at high redshifts and a corresponding suppression of halo cross-correlations relative to the expectation from a separable case.

 \item \textbf{Mass dependence:} The deviation of $s$ from unity is larger for more massive haloes.
 It also increases with the mass separation between the halo mass bins used to measure $s$.
 At $z \sim 3$, the most massive haloes in our simulations show significant departures from unity even at scales of $\sim 15\,\mathrm{Mpc}$. \end{itemize}